Your Brexit questions, answered

 FedEx and TNT currently have bonded warehouse facilities in numerous locations.
 Any potential changes Brexit may require are still unknown at this stage and we continue to plan to be Brexit ready.

 FedEx Express and TNT have AEO status.
-This is an internationally recognised quality mark that covers every aspect of international movement of goods and the company who operates the supply chain – from customs compliance and compliance to taxation rules, record keeping, financial solvency, proven standards of competence and compliance as well as safety and security.
+This is an internationally recognised quality mark that covers every aspect of international movement of goods and the company who operates the supply chain – from customs compliance and compliance with taxation rules, to record keeping, financial solvency, proven standards of competence and compliance as well as safety and security.

 Companies who hold AEO status may benefit from consignments being fast-tracked through customs controls, and when customs select AEO consignments for examination or inspection, they receive priority over non-AEOs, making the whole shipping process run more smoothly and efficiently.

 If the UK leaves the EU without an agreement, the UK Government have advised in their no deal planning notices that they will introduce postponed accounting for import VAT on goods brought into the UK.
 This means that UK VAT registered businesses importing goods to the UK will be able to account for import VAT on their VAT return, rather than paying import VAT on or soon after the time that the goods arrive at the UK border.
 This will apply both to imports from the EU and non-EU countries.
-For the details on what to expect on VAT for businesses if there’s no Brexit deal, please see here.
+For the details on what to expect on VAT for businesses if there's no Brexit deal, please see here

 The UK Government have advised that if the UK leaves the EU without an agreement, VAT registered UK businesses will continue to be able to zero-rate sales of goods to EU businesses but will not be required to complete EC (European Commission) sales lists.